UniversalDependencies/UD_Guajajara-TuDeT/README.md

 <p>

 UD_Guajajara-TuDeT is a collection of annotated sentences in <a href="https://glottolog.org/resource/languoid/id/guaj1255">Guajajara</a>.
+The project is a work in progress and the treebank is being updated on a regular basis.